Mecha-Weasel/spittoon/FoF-Community-Map-Thumbnails-Update.md

 Community Map Thumbnails Update (HSB Thumbnails) for Fistful of Frags (FoF):
 ===========================================================================

-The Highlighted-Server-Browser (HSB) feature of Fistful-of-Frags (FoF) can make use of special files to display a thumbnail-sized preview of whichever map each server listed in the HSB is currently hosting.
-Unfortunately, as with the HSB data itself, the stock FoF installation does not include thumbnails for many of the custom maps created by the community since the games last official update.
+The server list, sometimes referred to as the "Highlighted Server Browser" (HSB) feature of Fistful-of-Frags (FoF) can make use of special files to display a thumbnail-sized preview of whichever map each server listed in the HSB is currently hosting.
+Unfortunately, as with the server list itself, the stock FoF installation does not include thumbnails for many of the custom maps created by the community since the games last official update.
 This modification installs thumbnails for many community maps.

 There are two installation methods for this update: